rafaelcarvalho-git/rafaelcarvalho-git/README.md

 <h2 align='center'>✨ Hobbies </h2>
 <div>
   <p>⚽ Football: My favorite sport that I always play with my friends.</p>
-  <p>🥊 Martial Arts: I train fights like boxing, muay thai, jiu-jitsu, capoeira and taekwondo.
+  <p>🥊 Martial Arts: I train fights like judô, boxing, muay thai, jiu-jitsu, capoeira and taekwondo.
 I intend to train for
     competitions when you finish college.</p>
   <p>💪 Bodybuilding: I go to the gym whenever possible to keep myself in shape.</p>
   <p>🎮 Games: I like games that have a lot of story and open world, to zero calmly and patiently..</p>